 This concept is the essence of the principle of Karma

 In each life, the spirit grows in consciousness and awareness and carries out both positive and negative actions.
 Positive actions help the spirit to grow towards its ultimate objective.
-Negative actions have to be compensated for do so by returning to the initiator for understanding and healing
+Negative actions have to be compensated for by being returned to the initiator to give an opportunity for understanding and healing of the harm done,

 Duality - Everywhere in the material world we see duality.
 Masculine and feminine, positive nucleus and negative electrons, anode and cathode, Yin and Yang.
 Duality is manifest in everything and these two principles are ever at work in all acts of creation, physical, mental or spiritual – in all actions of generation, regeneration and creation.
 The positive principle corresponds to material outgoing conscience mind and the active will – ‘God the father’.
 The negative principle corresponds to receptive, unconscious, nurturing and actively creative – ‘mother Nature’.
 As in the Yin Yang diagram, each principle contains a spark of the other - the two halves together complete Wholeness

 The Kybalion– by Three Initiates – Out line of Hermetic teaching